minecraft-beta/minecraft-beta.github.io/README.md

 ## Usage
 This phishing site is designed to be used in a controlled environment.
 It should be hosted on a local machine or a secure, authorized server only for educational or research purposes.
 The site can be used to:
-- Demonstrate how easy it is to fall victim to phishing.
-- Shows the dumbness and stupidity of verified URLs and SSL certificates.
-- Educate on the use of two-factor authentication and other security measures.

 - **Ethical Use**: Use this code only in environments where it is legal and ethical to do so.
 Do not use this for any malicious activities.

+---

+## PREVENTION
+There's only a single prevention method and that is to use the 2 factor authentication.

+---

+## Conclusion
+- Demonstrate how easy it is to fall victim to phishing.
+- Shows how dumb and useless the verified URLs and SSL certificatesa are.

+---

 ## Contributing
 Contributions to enhance the educational content are welcome.
 Please submit a pull request with a detailed explanation of your changes.